-In grades 1 and 2, we start with developing the basic skills in a playful manner.
 Children differ in the rate at which they develop because of their aptitude, motivation, and background.
 Both the teacher and the methods we use help to adapt to the differences between children.
+In grades 1 and 2, we start with developing the basic skills in a playful manner.

-On the next page you will find a list of the methods used at our school.
+On the side, you will find a list of the methods used in our education.

 Subject Method

 Werkmap fonemisch bewustzijn (grade 1 and 2)

-Detablement Lijn 3 (grade 3)
+Lijn 3 (grade 3)

 Dutch Language Taal op maat (grade 4 to 8) through use of tablets (Snappet)

 Spelling op maat (grade 4 to 8) through use of tablets (Snappet)

 Werkmap begrijpend luisteren en woordenschat

-(Comprehensiva) reading Lijn 3 (grade 3)
+Lijn 3 (grade 3)

 (Comprehensive) reading Estafette (grade 4 to 8)

 Nieuwsbegrip (grade 4 to 8)

-Mathematics Rekenrijk (grade 1 to 8).
-Through use of tablets (Snappet) (grade 5 to 8)
+Rekenrijk (groep 1 t/m 8) door middel van tablets (Snappet

+Mathematics vanaf groep 4 op de Snappet

 Schrijfdans (grade 2)

 Handwriting Klinkers (grade 3 to 5)

-Pennenstreken (grade 6)
+- Groep 7 rn 8?

 I-pockets (grade 3 to 4)

-English Global English (grade 4 to 8)
+Happy serie (grade 4 to 8)

-Newswise (grade 7 en 8)
+English Newswise (grade 7 en 8)

+Raz-kids en Words and Birds

-NA/ IPC Early Years (grade 1 and 2)
+IPC Early Years (grade 1 and 2)

 World orientation IPC (grade 3 to 8)

 Topography De junior Bosatlas (groep 6 t/m 8)

 Verkeerslessen speelplein en buurt (grade 1 to 8)

 Traffic Rondje verkeer (grade 1 to 3)

-ITUTIC Op voeten en fietsen (3VO) (grade 4 and 5)

-Jeugdverkeerskrant (3VO) (grade 6 to 8)
+VVN verkeersmethode (groep 4 t/m 8)

-Cocial amatianal davalanment IPC persoonlijke doelen (grade 1 to 8)
+IPC persoonlijke doelen (grade 1 to 8)

 Social-emotional development monitoring Kijk!
 Observatiemiddel (grade 1 and 2)

 Kijk!
 Op Sociale Competenties (grade 3 to 8)

 Physical education Diverse methods are used as source material (grade 1 and 2)

-, Planning according to the vision of the HALO (The Hague Academy Physical Education) (grade 3 to 8)
+Physical education Planning according to the vision of the HALO (The Hague Academy Physical Education) (grade 3 to

 Dance Diverse dance methods are used as source material (grade 1 to 8)

+Music

 Other Schooltuinen (grade 2, 4, 6 and 8)

-Outci EHBO (grade 8)
+EHBO (grade 8)